petkopara/PetkoparaCrudGeneratorBundle/README.md

   * form - To use Lexik form filter.
   * none - Will not generate any filter code.

+* `--template` - The base template name, which the views will override.
+For example set it to `--template=base.html.twig` to extends your base template.(by default PetkoparaCrudGeneratorBundle::base.html.twig).

 * `--without-write` - The default behavior of the bundle is to generate write code, so for that `--with-write` option is transformed to this.

 * `--without-show` - Many times you don't need show code, for that this option is introduced.